Saturation problems about forbidden $0$-$1$ submatrices: Saturation of

+First, assume $s'> s$, then by replacing in $N$, the sub-matrix $N_1$ by $N'_1$ we get an occurrence of $I'_{k-1}$ above $S$, a contradiction (as then $M$ contains $J'_k$).
+Indeed, note that there is no 1 entry of $L$ in the same column as $q'$ that is above $q'$.
+Here, we consider carefully all the cases in the correct order, in particular this is not possible in the case depicted by the right side of Figure~\ref{fig:jk_nonint}, since in that case $L$ and $L'$ would intersect, and hence, we would end up in the case of Figure~\ref{fig:jk}.

-Second, if $s\le s'$, then by replacing in $N$, the sub-matrix $N_1$ by $N_1'$ we get an occurrence of $I'_l$ with the following property.
-If we introduce a $1$ entry in position $p$ then this $1$ entry is extendable to an occurrence of $I'_{l+1}$ above $S$ having its bottom-left $1$ entry in position $p$ (using that $q$ and $q'$ form an $I'_2$), implying that the level of $p$ is at least $l+1$, a contradiction. \end{proof}
+Second, if $s'\le s$, then by replacing in $N'$, the sub-matrix $N_1'$ by $N_1$ we get an occurrence of $I'_l$ with the following property.
+If we introduce a $1$ entry in position $p$, then this $1$ entry is extendable to an occurrence of $I'_{l+1}$ above $S$ having its bottom-left $1$ entry in position $p$, implying that the level of $p$ is at least $l+1$, a contradiction. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:jk}] There are $n+m-1$ many $1$ entries in $S$.
 Additionally, by Lemma \ref{lem:level} for every $1\le l\le k-2$ there are $n-l$ rows with a $1$ entry on level $l$.
 Altogether this is at least $1$ entries in $M$, as required. \end{proof}